Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Background: What is TDA?

 \paragraph{Critique.} We observe hints of solutionism and formalism in the development of TDA research, as the majority of the community effort is dedicated to addressing computational inefficiencies of the method itself, without questioning the practical relevance and user values of TDA as defined in Equation~\ref{eq: loo}.
-This particular formulation of TDA has not gone without criticism within the community: a prior work~\cite{nguyen2023bayesian} discussed the statistical insignificance of removing a single training sample in modern neural network training and \cite{ilyas2022datamodels} recognised the limitation and argued for examining the removal of multiple training samples.
-Some TDA works have explored possible applications that are potentially interesting to users such as fixing mislabelled data~\cite{kohliang2017} or identifying brittle classes~\cite{ilyas2022datamodels}.
-However, these applications are still not \emph{driven} by user needs.
-There is no known work in the TDA domain involving actual users to identify their needs to assess the relevance of the current TDA tasks and identify research directions grounded in user needs that the community should focus on.
+This particular formulation of TDA has not gone without criticism within the community: a prior work~\cite{nguyen2023bayesian} discussed the statistical insignificance of removing a single training sample in modern neural network training which affects the fragility of approximation methods~\cite{basu_influence_2021, bae_if_2022} and \cite{ilyas2022datamodels} recognised the limitation and argued for examining the removal of multiple training samples.
+Some TDA works have explored possible applications that are potentially interesting to developers such as fixing mislabelled data~\cite{kohliang2017} or identifying brittle classes~\cite{ilyas2022datamodels}.
+However, these applications are not \emph{driven} by user needs and rather targeted toward the evaluation of TDA methods, potentially missing application scenarios and not addressing user needs.